buschfunkproject/pi-helpers/README.md

 ## Commands

-`accesspoint` opens a public access point, free for all, deactivates dhcpcd, serves own ip addresses and dns, NAT traffic via eth0.
-Currently hardcoded to channel 8, fixed essid and wlan0 interface. *Will be more flexible in the future*
+`accesspoint <wlan_interface> <channel> <essid>` opens a public access point, free for all, deactivates dhcpcd, serves own ip addresses and dns, NAT traffic via eth0.

 `adhocwifi <wlan_interface>` Puts interface into ad-hoc mode and sets an IP address in the 10.0.0.0/8 range, hopefully unique since derived from the interface mac address.